mapbox/turf-swift/README.md

 ## Requirements

-Turf requires Xcode 13.0 or above and supports the following minimum deployment targets:
+Turf requires Xcode 14.1 or above and supports the following minimum deployment targets:

 * iOS 11.0 and above
 * macOS 10.13 (High Sierra) and above
 * tvOS 11.0 and above
 * watchOS 4.0 and above
+* visionOS 1.0 and above

 Alternatively, you can incorporate Turf into a command line tool without Xcode on any platform that [Swift](https://swift.org/download/) supports, including Linux.